+Rationale |

-Rationale General Education subjects are programmed for the most part in 8 designated blocks to ensure that a wide range of subjects are available to students.
+General Education subjects are programmed for the most part in eight designated blocks to ensure that a wide range of subjects are available to students.
 Course authorities plan timetables so that students have some of these blocks available to them to take General Education subjects.
-In 1990 each subject should be offered in each of the following timetable blocks: Monday 9-11am Monday 2-4pm Monday 6-8pm Wednesday 9-11am Wednesday 2-4pm Wednesday 6-8pm Tuesday 9-11am or Friday 9-11am In addition, in 1990, some subjects will be scheduled outside these slots to maximize student access to subjects.
-Details are in the General Education Program timetable, available from the Centre's office.
-The loca- tions for classes are posted on the Centre's noticeboard in the week before the start of each session.
-At what stage in my studies do I take General Education subjects?
+In 1991 each subject should be offered in each of the following timetable blocks:

+Monday 9-11am Monday 2-4pm Monday 6-8pm Tuesday 9-11am Wednesday 9-11am Wednesday 2-4pm Wednesday 6-8pm Friday 9-11am

+In addition, in 1991, some subjects will be scheduled outside these slots to maximize student access to subjects.
+Details are in the General Education Program catalogue available from the Centre's office.
+The locations for classes will also be listed in the document version of the Catalogue, as well as posted on the Centre's noticeboard in the week before the start of each session.

+At what stage in my studies do I take General Education Subjects?
 The programs for many courses, as determined by the school or course authority responsible, set out at which stages students usually take General Education.
 In some courses these stages are closely prescribed, in others students are given a degree of flexibility to determine when they take part in the General Education Program.

 You should consult your course authority or handbook for further details.

-Programming of General Education within course structures See Table 1 in Part 1 for a diagrammatic representation of how General Education integrates with professional and contextual studies in the undergraduate curriculum at the University.
+Programming of General Education within course structures See the diagram on page six for a representation of how General Education integrates with professional and contextual studies in the undergraduate curriculum at the University.

 In what order should I take the subjects?

-Students should fulfil their General Education requirements by taking sub- jects sequentially in Categories A, B and C. By so doing, students will receive an integrated exposure to the concerns addressed by the General Education Program.
-Subject Streams In 1990 each subject will attempt to offer at least one stream in each timetable block.
-A number of streams offered in the 1990 timetable are taught more than once, that is, the set of lectures and support teaching comprising the stream is offered to more than one unique set of students.
-Please note that students may only attend the classes for the stream for which they have enrolled and at the times specified at enrolment.
+Students should fulfil their General Education requirements by taking subjects sequentially in Categories A, B and C. By so doing, students will receive an integrated exposure to the concerns addressed by the General Education Program.

+Streams

+The Centre for Liberal and General Studies endeavours to offer at least one stream in each timetable block.
+Please note that students may only attend the classes at the particular time and for the particular stream in which they are officially enrolled with the Centre for Liberal and General Studies.